hmrc/mobile-help-to-save/README.md

         }
         // there may optionally be another bonusTerm object here for the second bonus ]
-      // What bonus term is the account currently in (zero-based index into the `bonusTerms` array) "currentBonusTerm": 0
+      // What bonus term is the account currently in: "first", "second" or "afterFinalTerm" "currentBonusTerm": "first"
     }
   }
 }